stilldavid/userland-book/literary_problem/index.md

 So on to the problem:  I write poetry.

-{rimshot.wav}
+{rimshot dot wav}

-Most of the poems I have written are not very good, but lately I've been thinking that I'd like to comb through the last ten years' or so worth and pull out the least-embarrassing stuff into a single collection.
+Most of the poems I have written are not very good, but lately I've been thinking that I'd like to comb through the last ten years' worth and pull the least-embarrassing stuff into a single collection.

 I've hinted at how the contents of my blog are stored as files, but let's take a look at the whole thing: